wallacegsouza/templates/INSTALL.GIT.md

 ### Installing

-Execute the commands below in your terminal and you will have Git downloaded, installed and configured in your computer.
+Execute the command below in your terminal and you will have Git downloaded, installed and configured in your computer.

 `sudo apt-get install git`

-## Configuring Git in your computer
+### Configuring Git in your computer

 Open your terminal and type the following commands.